 Many individuals are engaged in hobby activities that also serve as a source of income.
 For tax compliance, you need to answer one crucial question: does the income you generate from this activity count as an official business or are you simply seen as monetizing a hobby?
 The distinction is key to understanding the scope of your tax deductions, because, if the IRS doesn’t deem your income as derived from business activity, you cannot submit expense deductions for it.
-To determine the nature of your income generating activity, the IRS employs a “Nine-Factor Test”.
+To determine the nature of your income generating activity, the IRS employs a Hobby Loss Rule, or “Nine-Factor Test”.

 In this article, we delve into the IRS’s nine-factor criterion to help you understand its implications on your tax situation.
 Whether you’re transforming a hobby into a side hustle or a startup navigating your business journey, these insights help to ensure your compliance with tax laws.

-The nine factors
+Hobby Loss Rule: The nine factors

 The IRS considers a hobby to be any activity that a person pursues without the intention of making a profit.
 The nine-factor test considers various factors, including your expertise and the effort you make to generate sales, to determine whether your business operates for profit.
 Therefore, it is important to correctly categorize your activity.
 These factors form part of the overall assessment of whether an activity is a business or a hobby.